gdTech1/gdTech1/README.md

 ---

 ## 𝐴𝐵𝑂𝑈𝑇 𝑀𝐸
-I’m a backend and data-focused developer building a strong foundation in **systems engineering and artificial intelligence**.
+Backend & data-focused developer building a strong foundation in **systems engineering and artificial intelligence**.
-I focus on understanding how systems actually work, from data flow to API design and intelligent behavior.
+I focus on understanding how systems actually work, from data flow to APIs and intelligent behavior.

-- Building real-world backend systems
+- Backend systems
-- Designing data pipelines (ETL)
+- Data pipelines (ETL)
-- Studying machine learning fundamentals
+- Machine learning fundamentals
-- Developing long-term engineering depth
+- Long-term engineering depth

 ---